Galviger/wocabee-bot/README.md

 - **Log Table** - log a simple table with the translations to the console
 - **Log JSON** - log the translations to the console, but in a json format
 - **Hide** - hide all of the buttons (they will reappear on reload)

+For the python file, you just need to run the script and [Wocabee App](https://wocabee.app/app/).
+Should work automaticaly, if you have completed all the steps above.